VividCortex/go-database-sql-tutorial/README.md

 This is a tutorial on Go's database/sql package (http://golang.org/pkg/database/sql/).
 The package's documentation tells you what everything does, but it doesn't tell you how to use the package.
-We find ourselves wishing for a quick-reference and a "getting started" orientation.
+At [VividCortex](https://vividcortex.com/), we find ourselves wishing for a quick-reference and a "getting started" orientation.
 This repo is an attempt to provide that.
 Contributions are welcome.

 Go's database/sql Package